Frequently asked questions

 Keywords: screen size, window size, font size, font, maximize window

 The size of the Win-EQF* window changes depending on what screen font is used.
 To use the maximum screen font available, run the Win-EQF MAX.EXE file (won't work on small laptop displays).
 Please note that there is no way to run Win-EQF* in a TRUE full-screen mode.
+This is a Windows/operating system limitation, applying to Windows versions 2000 and beyond.

 In Windows NT/2000/XP/Vista/7, the Win-EQF* properties can be set by changing the settings on the shortcut to Win-EQF*.
 The Windows 9x/ME platforms are no longer supported.